-This course is needed to prepare entering Freshmen for college level work, which will help them to succeed in all of their courses as well as on the CPE exam.
+This course is needed to prepare entering Freshmen for college level work, which will help them to succeed in all of their courses.
 Currently, we offer an optional two credit class in college readiness; a more comprehensive experience that is required of all students during their first year at the college is needed.
 The course will build essential college readiness skills, including reading of college level texts, writing, critical thinking, and study skills.
-Students often enter York College with inadequate preparation for college and York students' pass rate on the CPE exam is low as a result.
 The course also will be instrumental in engaging entering students with the life of the college by building a Freshman community and orienting them to the services and facilities available at the college.
 This is particularly important for a commuter campus such as ours where students may spend little time on campus outside the classroom.
-The course was modeled after successful Freshman courses at other institutions serving a similar student population.
+The course was modeled after successful Freshman Seminar courses at other institutions serving a similar student population.

-FRESHMAN SEMINAR: FRSE 101
+FIRST YEAR SEMINAR: FRSE 101

 This course will examine the knowledge and skills necessary to succeed in college within the context of a selected academic theme.
-Students will complete readings and activities, and will complete a group project that will be presented to the college community at a symposium at the end of the semester.
-Students will develop competencies in critical thinking, reading, and writing, study skills, and orientation to the college.
-This is a freshman seminar and course sections will be limited to 25 students in order to facilitate writing, provide individualized attention to each student, and build a community of learners.
+Students will complete readings and activities in the context of an academic theme and develop competencies in critical thinking, reading, writing, study skills, and orientation to the college.
+This is a first year seminar and course sections will be limited to 25 students in order to facilitate writing, provide individualized attention to each student, and build a community of learners.